dauwhe/why-books/EPUB-manifesto.md

 3. Browsers are well-tested and constantly upgraded.

 4. EPUBs are sold and displayed by someone else.
 Web sites don’t have intermediaries rewriting their content, injecting scripts, and generally changing their behavior randomly.

+5. All the major browser vendors participate in the web standards process.
+Most major EPUB reading systems do not participate in EPUB standards.

 But, acknowledging all those differences, what should we do?